 - Data and digital sovereignty – decentralized.

-I did not intend to be as extensive as possible while writing these lists.
+I did not intend to be as extensive as possible when writing these lists.
 The characteristics that are there are those that I can see.
 And they lead to completely different cities and societies.

 Let me know what you think